tc39/notes/es7/2015-11/nov-18.md

 DD: i see two paths forward,

 1. investigate `Function.prototype['@@species']`
-2. Map and Set shouldn’t have it, we should add it on-demand.
+2. Map and Set shouldn't have it, we should add it on-demand.

 DD: we can work out the details offline